I had the honour and privilege of performing a wedding ceremony at the weekend.

 And I’d worked so hard on the content that I needed to let it breathe.

-I was offered a microphone, but I knew I’d struggle to hold that as well as my script, and the rings (more on the rings later).
+I was offered a microphone, but I knew I’d struggle to hold that as well as my script.

 When I spoke words written by Scottish poet Robert Burns, I knew I had to speak even louder and slow down even more.